 "As long as it takes," Slughorn replied, airily.
-"When the two of you meet will be up to you, but it must be at least once per week until I see an improvement in your attitude and an improvement in Miss Granger's performance—no offense meant to you, Miss Granger.
+"When the two of you meet will be up to you, but it must be at least once per week until I see a remarkable improvement—no offense meant to you, Miss Granger.
 Surely, you can be trusted to arrange that between yourselves."

 "Yes, of course, Professor," Hermione said.
 "I—we'll—find time."

 "Superb!"
 Slughorn gave her a nod.
 "Well, that will be all.
 The two of you ought to go get some dinner.
 Tiring afternoon, I imagine, with all of those silly tests that Poppy made you endure.
 Bit over-the-top, in my honest opinion, but Professor McGonagall insists we're more careful, so more careful, we must be."

 Seething, Malfoy shot her a glare and stomped out.
 Hermione waited a few seconds before leaving, nervously smiling at Professor Slughorn while she waited.
 She was in no rush to be anywhere near her new mentor, so despite her growling stomach, she went back to her private dormitory as she had been most evenings.
 Her argument with Ginny suddenly seemed unimportant.